Garbów: History

 The village was first mentioned in 1326 as a seat of a separate parish.
-In the 15th century it was a personal property of the Odrowąż clan.
-In 1785 it was sold to Jacek Jezierski, the castellan of Łuków and a marshall of the szlachta who made the village receive the Magdeburg Law.
-During the Kościuszko Uprising of 1794 the town was a battlefield of the last skirmish between the forces of Muscovy and those of Poland.
-After that the town was annexed by Russia and its city status was withdrawn.
+In the 15th century it was a personal property of the Odrowąż noble family.
+In 1785 it was sold to Jacek Jezierski, the castellan of Łuków and a marshal of the szlachta who made the village receive the Magdeburg Law.
+During the Kościuszko Uprising of 1794 the town was a battlefield of the last skirmish between the forces of Poland and Russia.
+After that the town was annexed by Austria in the Third Partition of Poland.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it fell to the Russian Partition of Poland.
+Its town status was withdrawn.

+In the interwar period, it was administratively located in the Lublin Voivodeship of Poland.
+According to the 1921 census, the settlement had a population of 865, 98.0% Polish and 1.6% Jewish.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1944.

 Currently the village is formally divided onto two separate sołectwos: Garbów I and Garbów II.
 It is probable, that the two will be eventually merge and receive city charter again.

-A notable historical person from Garbów is Salomon Morel, as he was a high ranking Soviet Bolshevik Official during the reign of Stalin and an accused war criminal.
+Sights

 There are some notable tourist attractions in the village.
 Among them is an 18th-century classicist palace, a facade of a 17th-century church destroyed in 1915 and a Gothic revival church from the early 20th century with a 1000 kilograms bell from 1512.